Colombia–Netherlands relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as a Memorandum of Understanding for the authorization of spouses of diplomatic officials to exercise remunerated activity in the receiving state (2004); Air Services Agreement (2014); Air Transport Agreement with respect to Aruba (2018); Agreement to avoid double taxation (2022); Circular Economy Memorandum of Understanding (2022) and a Memorandum of Understanding Colombia-Dutch Partnership for Water (2022).

 Economic relations

-Colombia exported products worth 1,215,053 thousand dollars, the main products being petroleum, coal and agro-industrial products, while Colombia exported products worth 266,755 thousand dollars, the main products being chemical products, machinery and agro-industrial products.
+Colombia exported products worth 1,215,053 thousand dollars, the main products being petroleum, coal and agro-industrial products, while The Netherlands exported products worth 266,755 thousand dollars, the main products being chemical products, machinery and agro-industrial products.

 In 2009, the Netherlands exported services to Colombia worth $155M, with Services not allocated ($155M) being the largest in connection with value.
 In 2022, the Netherlands exported $782M to Colombia.
 The products exported from the Netherlands to Colombia included Refined Petroleum ($99.2M), Packaged Medicaments ($67.9M), and Medical Instruments ($52.3M).
 Colombia exported $3.67B to the Netherlands.
 The products exported from Colombia exported to the Netherlands were Coal Briquettes ($2.75B), Refined Petroleum ($139M), and Ferroalloys ($129M).

 In January 2024, Colombia strengthened its commercial ties with the Netherlands and the Dutch Caribbean.
 Colombian exports to this region reach a significant value of 1,738 million dollars.